Travel Has No Downside

 Are they going to throw me off the plane?

-We hadn’t left the ground yet, and our pilot said there would be a time delay for takeoff.
-Fine with me;
+We hadn’t left the ground yet, and our pilot said there would be a delay for takeoff.

 When we took off my knuckles were white.
 It’s a little silly on my part, I know, but looking at a plane I wonder, how do they get this thing off the ground?

-I was so gleeful that I started talking to strangers, which I never do.
+I was so giddy that I started talking to strangers, which I never do.

 I Am A Logistical Genius!

-Before this time I was unaware of how stale the air could become in the cabin of an aircraft.
+During my illustrious career as a seasoned traveler, I was unaware of how stale the air could become in an aircraft cabin, after 15 hours!

 The bathrooms were so busy I barely had time to splash my face or brush my teeth; the water was down to a trickle.